Codecademy/docs/content/html/concepts/tags/terms/cite/cite.md

 ---
 Title: "<cite>"
-Description: "The <cite> tag represents a citation to a referenced work such as a book, a song, or a painting.
-It needs to include only the title of the work being referenced."
+Description: "Represents a citation to a referenced work such as a book, a song, or a painting."
 Subjects:
   - "Web Development"
   - "Web Design"